TejasAI31/MLSeek/README.md

 The main aim of MLSeek is to open up the previously gatekept domain of Machine Learning in C++.

-#Why create a library?\n
+#Why create a library?
 Due to majority of the machine learning domain residing in the Python Ecosphere.
-There is a lack of easy to use Machine Learning Libraries in C++.\n
+There is a lack of easy to use Machine Learning Libraries in C++.
 C++ being my language of choice, I found this surprising.
-Hence, what was initially meant to be a simple library for personal use, transformed into the currently ongoing project called MLSeek.\n
+Hence, what was initially meant to be a simple library for personal use, transformed into the currently ongoing project called MLSeek.

 CAPABILITIES:
 #1- Layers: